apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 setting vm.stats.interval with a default of 60000 milliseconds).
 VM statistics include include compute, storage and network statistics.

-VM statistics are stored in the database for historical data for a desired time period.
+VM statistics are stored in the database as historical data for a desired time period.
 These historical statistics then can be retrieved using listVirtualMachinesUsageHistory API.
-For system VMs, the same historical stats can be retrieved using listSystemVmsUsageHistory API
+For system VMs, the same historical statistics can be retrieved using listSystemVmsUsageHistory API

 VM statistics retention time in the database is controlled by the global configuration - `vm.stats.max.retention.time`.
 Default value is 720 minutes, i.e., 12 hours.
 Another global configuration that affects virtual machine statistics is: